hsu-library-project-x/citing-insights-beta/README.md

 # Citing Insights

 A web application designed to streamline assessment of students' information literacy and other skills.
-With Citing Insights, you can upload a student paper, all the citations are detected and discovery of the sources are made easy.
-The tool is designed so you can leverage and/or edit AAC&U Information Literacy and other assessment rubrics to the student papers, and annotate, providing students with feedback, or providing accrediting bodies with detailed reports.
+With Citing Insights, you can easily upload a student papers, the citations are detected and links to discovery tools make it easy to evaluate the sources.
+The tool is designed to automate using and/or editing AAC&U Information Literacy and other assessment rubrics for assessing the student papers, add annotation, and providing students with feedback, or providing accrediting bodies with detailed reports.

 ## Table of Contents